The Radiant Biologist – Virginia Getz

 Prospects were bleak.
 Virginia’s attitude even more so.

 Ever since she was eight years old, Ed could see it in her eyes.
 His little girl was destined to become a biologist.
-Each summer they spent time at the family’s cabin above Carmel Valley.
-Ed saw the joy those days in the great outdoors brought his daughter.
-But a decade later, at a pivotal moment in Virginia’s life, Ed watched as the glow faded from his daughter’s eyes.
+But during a pivotal moment in Virginia’s life, Ed watched as the glow faded from his daughter’s eyes.

 Back home in Pacific Grove for the summer, Ed could not stomach the sight of his youngest daughter moping around any longer.
 He packed up the car and the pair hit Highway 101 back to the University of California, Davis.

-Professor Dennis Raveling could see Virginia’s passion too.
+Professor Dennis Raveling could see Virginia’s passion.
 He was not about to let her fall off track.
 The respected waterfowl advocate and scientist pushed Virginia to follow her dream.

 “The first time I heard the noise of a big flock of snow geese it made my heart race.”